TAX & ESTATE PLANNING 5 ways SECURE 2.0 Act may impact wealth management clients

 4. High net worth clients will have more tools for tax-efficient giving

-Perhaps the most exciting part of the new legislation is it encourages serious long-term saving with more opportunity and time to invest.
+Perhaps the most exciting part of SECURE 2.0 is it encourages serious long-term saving with more opportunity and time to invest.

 Increases to the required minimum distribution (RMD) age.
-The age at which investors must start taking withdrawals from individual retirement accounts (IRAs) is on the rise.
-The original SECURE Act pushed the RMD age from 70.5 to 72, but SECURE 2.0 Act has raised the age to 73 beginning in 2023.
-The age will increase again to 75 by 2033.
+The age at which investors must begin taking withdrawals from IRAs increased.
+The original SECURE Act moved the required minimum distribution (RMD) age from 70.5 to 72, and SECURE 2.0 raised it to 73 starting in 2023.
+It is set to rise again to 75 in 2033, giving retirees even more time for the opportunity of tax-deferred growth.

 Catch-up contribution limitations bumped up.
 Catch-up contributions are available to individuals 50 or older and provide a way to maximize savings as you near retirement age.
-The new legislation adds incentives to save even more.
-For example, while catch-up contributions for IRAs are currently maxed out at $1,000, they will be adjusted for inflation in increments of $100 beginning in 2024.
+SECURE 2.0 added incentives to save even more.
+For example, catch-up contributions for IRAs are now adjusted for inflation in increments of $100.
+In 2026, the catch-up contribution limit is $1,100.

-How you can help now: For your clients in their late 60s or very early 70s who do not need their retirement savings to live on, it’s a good time to reach out and let them know that they’ll get an extra year without required distributions and can plan accordingly.
+How you can help now: For your clients in their late 60s or early 70s who do not rely on their retirement savings for living expenses, it's a good time to remind them that the increased RMD age could add accumulation years to their plans and to plan accordingly.

 2. Roth tax treatment is more entrenched than ever

 Roth IRAs, 401(k)s and 403(b)s continue to grow in popularity among investors looking to minimize the impact of income taxes on future gains.
-The new legislation makes these vehicles even more appealing to investors, with a few key changes.
+SECURE 2.0 makes these vehicles even more appealing to investors, with a few key changes.

 More ways for employees to save for retirement using a Roth.
-Effective immediately, vested employer contributions are now eligible for Roth treatment.
+Vested employer contributions are now eligible for Roth treatment.
 Employers may now offer employees the option have employer contributions (both matching and nonelective) made to employees’ Roth accounts in 401(k) and 403(b) plans.
+Employer Roth contributions are includable in an employee’s income in the year made.

-No more lifetime RMDs required from employer plan Roth accounts.
-Effective in 2024, investors with Roth 401(k)s or 403(b)s will no longer be required to take lifetime RMDs from those accounts.
-Distributions for employer Roth accounts will be more in line with traditional Roth IRAs, which do not require withdrawals until after the death of the account owner.
+No lifetime RMDs required from employer plan Roth accounts.
+Investors with Roth 401(k)s or 403(b)s are no longer required to take lifetime RMDs from those accounts.
+Distributions for employer Roth accounts are now more in line with traditional Roth IRAs, which do not require withdrawals until after the death of the account owner.
 As a result, the default move of rolling over a Roth 401(k) to a Roth IRA to avoid RMDs may no longer make sense for many clients.

-How you can help now: For retirement savers that receive a portion of their compensation through employer contributions, help them start the discovery process to find out if their employer will be offering this Roth option, how the election will be made, and whether it makes sense for them.
-Note that it will likely take some time for employers and plan administrators to update their infrastructure and procedures to accommodate this change, so employees may not be able to elect this new Roth option for several months.
+How you can help now: For retirement savers that receive a portion of their compensation through employer contributions, help them start the discovery process to find out if their employer offers this Roth option, how the election will be made, and whether it makes sense for them.

-For your clients with Roth 401(k)s that are already taking RMDs or would be required to start taking RMDs next year, this obligation appears to completely halt as of 2024.
-Accordingly, if the client does not need to access retirement assets to pay for living expenses, you can discuss with them (and their tax professional) whether it makes sense to continue taking these distributions or leave the money in the plan to capture that tax-deferred growth.
+Similar to Roth IRAs, RMDs from a Roth 401(k) or 403(b) do not have to begin before the account owner’s death.
+Accordingly, if the client does not need to access retirement assets to pay for living expenses, you can discuss with them (and their tax professional) whether it makes sense to take distributions or leave the money in the plan to capture that opportunity for tax-deferred growth.

 3. Significant expansion of startup credits could make this the time to set up a small-business plan

-How you can help now: With state-mandated retirement legislation adopted in at least 14 states and under consideration in several more, many small-business owners are exploring plan adoption.
-For your small-business owner clients that have not yet adopted a plan, particularly for those operating in states that are anticipating mandates, now may be a good time to reach out to let them know about the new benefits and options around plan adoption and funding under SECURE 2.0 Act.
-Most of these changes are effective immediately, so employers can take advantage of them right away.
+How you can help now: With mandatory state-sponsored retirement programs adopted in 17 states as of January 1, 2026, and under consideration in several more, many small-business owners are exploring plan adoption.
+For your small-business owner clients that have not yet adopted a plan, particularly for those operating in states that are anticipating mandates, now may be a good time to reach out to let them know about the start-up tax credits.

 4. High net worth clients will have more tools for tax-efficient giving